ImStian/MATLAB_TO_LATEX_MATRIX/README.md

 ## Overview

 This project is a simple tool for converting matrices written in MATLAB-style formatting into LaTeX-friendly syntax.
 It doesn't require MATLAB itself and is designed for scenarios where you want to take advantage of the concise MATLAB matrix syntax in LaTeX documents.
-> Typing in a matrix in matlab is faster than formating it in latex.
+> Formating a matrix in MATLAB is faster than formating it in LaTeX.
 > – Sun Tzu, *the art of formating*

 ## Usage